tanloong/neosca/README.md

 When parsing input files,
-NeoSCA runs the above command and, if you have specified the `-rp` option, saves phrase structure trees in files with `.parsed` extension.
+NeoSCA runs the above command and, if you have specified the `-p` option, saves phrase structure trees in files with `.parsed` extension.